K-Schubert/TdF-Winners/README.md

 More recently, I've revisited this project with Python.
 Below you will find the new objectives and implementation.

+# Objectives
+The main objectives are:

+1. To retrieve data from PCS.
+2. To predict race winners (alternatively a rider's position in the final classification) for big races (e.g. TdF).
+3. Perhaps more interestingly, to predict amateur/U23/etc. non-professional rider's potential based on past results.

 # Web Mining
 Historical race results are scraped for UCI World Tour male riders.
 The goal is to retrieve data on: